WilliamDartois/WilliamDartois/README.md

 - 👋 Hi, I’m @WilliamDartois !

-- 👀 I’m interested in bioinformatics and sequencing technologies.
+- 🧬 I’m interested in bioinformatics and sequencing technologies.
-- 🌱 I'm curious about web development and web design.
+- 👨‍💼 I’m currently intern at the bioinformatic platform of the labex cortex, Lyon, France.

--   I’m currently intern at the bioinformatic platform of the labex cortex, Lyon, France.
+- 🤔 I'm curious about web development and web design.

 - 📫 How to reach me : william.dartois7@gmail.com

 <!---